 All full-time teaching staff are issued with keys.
-If keys are lost, staff are required to inform the Head Teacher immediately.
-A local governor is also a key holder.
+If keys or fobs are lost, staff are required to inform the Head Teacher immediately.
+Local governors are also key holders.

 Key holders called to the school premises in answer to the intruder alarm must not enter the school premises unaccompanied.
 Key holders attending alarm activations will only attend either with Police support or in pairs.
 An outside check of the premises must be carried out, to ascertain if entry has been gained, before entering the school.
 If there is sign of an entry Police support must be gained before entering the school.